-The application has been referred to the Planning Committee at the request of two councillors in response of concerns of neighbours due to the size of the proposed extensions.
+The application has been referred to the Planning Committee at the request of two councillors in response of concerns of neighbours due to the size of the proposed extension.

-The statutory 8 week period for the determination of this application expires on 7th November 2014.
+The statutory 8 week period for the determination of this application expires on 30^{th} March 2015.